MomenMushtaha/Bookstore/README.md

 - added a moccMVC
 - linked our controllers to our views
 - finished most of the required functionality

+## Milestone 3 (November 27, 2023)
+- Fixed bug with editing books
+- fixed tests so they didn;t interfere with databases
+- Completed functionality for adding book to cart and purchasing books

 - ## UML Diagram
 ### Title: BookStoreUML drawio-2